sjmiller8182/BeerAnalysis/README.md

     ├── instructions            # Class project directives
     └── README.md

-**Note**: Links to rendered HTML make take a while to load, please be patient.
+**Note**: Links to rendered HTML may take a while to load, please be patient.

 <sup>1</sup>Data was provided by instructor for educational purposes.